angelinacho0914/angelinacho0914.github.io/content/papers/paper1/index.md

 ---
 title: "Where Are You Going, Where Have You Been? : Analytical Summary Essay"
-date: 2013-01-15
+date: 2021-02-17
 lastmod: 2025-01-22
-tags: ["philology","oleic science","history of oil","Mediterranean world"]
+tags: ["Literature"]
 author: ["Angelina Cho"]
-description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
-Published in the Journal of Oleic Science, 2013."
+description: "This is an analytical essay exploring Joyce Carol Oates’ use of symbolism in “Where Are You Going, Where Have You Been?”."
-summary: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
-It highlights in particular the challengs arising from excessive or unorthodox consumption of olive oil."
+summary: "This is an analytical essay exploring Joyce Carol Oates’ use of symbolism in “Where Are You Going, Where Have You Been?”."
 cover:
     image: "paper1.png"
     alt: "Where are you going, where have you been?"